SelrahcD/MyEventStore/Readme.md

 This is a .Net Event Store built on top PostgresSQL for learning purpose.

 **⚠️ This is a toy project, do not use in production.**
+** ⚠️⚠️ Seriously, do not use in production.
+We might have some concurrency issues.**

 It takes inspiration from various sources such as:
 - [EventStoreDb](https://www.eventstore.com/)